CHSS Advice Line

 Whether it’s your physical health or mental wellbeing, we’re here to help you understand your health and start making positive changes to improve your life.

-We’ll have a chat over the phone or on a Zoom call to help you find out what matters most and how you can set small, achievable goals towards a healthier life.
+We’ll have a chat to help you find out what matters most and how you can set small, achievable goals towards a healthier life.

 Request a call

-The resources are available to download online from our Resources Hub, or you can pick up printed versions of our booklets and guides from the Maryhill or Drumchapel Hubs.
+The resources are available to download online from our Resources Hub, or you can pick up printed versions of our booklets and guides from the Maryhill Hub.

 Resources Hub

-We always want to hear from, learn from and work closely with our communities in Maryhill and Drumchapel to ensure we’re providing the support you need.
+We always want to hear from, learn from and work closely with our communities in Maryhill to ensure we’re providing the support you need.

 If you would like to get in touch with any ideas, questions or suggestions, please contact us and we’ll get back to you as soon as possible.